teonivalois/Fifa-Ultimate-Team-2013-Toolkit/README.markdown

 ### Available parameter values

-Handt if you want to present all the options in the client application, for instance in a drop-down list.
+Handy if you want to present all the options in the client application, for instance in a drop-down list.

 Mapping all these values will be an ongoing process, wouldn't mind some pull requests as help.